Ye (Hebei)

 Ye or Yecheng (鄴城 (邺城, Yèchéng, Yeh^{4}-ch'eng^{2})) was an ancient Chinese city located in what is now Linzhang County, Handan, Hebei province and neighbouring Anyang, Henan province.

 Ye was first built in the Spring and Autumn period by Duke Huan of Qi, and by the time of the Warring States period the city belonged to the state of Wei.
 During the Han dynasty, Ye was the seat of Wei Commandery and an important regional center.
 Following the collapse of Han rule, Ye served as the military headquarters of the warlords Yuan Shao and Cao Cao.
-Under the latter's rule, Ye transformed into a political and economic center of northeastern China during the Three Kingdoms period, and during the Sixteen Kingdoms and Northern dynasties, the city served as the capital for the Later Zhao, Ran Wei, Former Yan, Eastern Wei and Northern Qi dynasties.
+Under the latter's rule, Ye transformed into a political and economic hub of northeastern China during the Three Kingdoms period, and during the Sixteen Kingdoms and Northern dynasties, the city served as the capital for the Later Zhao, Ran Wei, Former Yan, Eastern Wei and Northern Qi dynasties.